DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 2. The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
 To meet this requirement, a Convolutional Neural Network (CNN) should be developed to classify images as healthy or infected.

 [Back to top](#table-of-contents)

+## Hypotheses

+### Hypothesis 1

+Infected leaves exhibit visible discoloration, spots, or deformities that are not present on healthy leaves.

+### Hypothesis 1 Validation

+### Hypothesis 2

+The softmax activation function yields superior performance compared to the sigmoid activation function when used in the output layer of a Convolutional Neural Network (CNN).

+### Hypothesis 2 Validation

+### Hypothesis 3

+Model accuracy is influenced by the output layer’s activation function.
+Our initial study used a sigmoid for binary classification of healthy vs. diseased leaves.
+We now propose using softmax for multi-class classification, which we expect to reduce accuracy.

+### Hypothesis 3 Validation